openstack/ironic-specs/specs/approved/mercury.rst

    progorative" soft of item.

-MVP would likely exclude locking, but be modeled as a single worker service or container which does not maintain state, largely simplfies the problem to "who is logged into what" to make concurrent changes, which has been the historical driver for locking.
+MVP would likely exclude locking, but be modeled as a single worker service or container which does not maintain state, largely simplifies the problem to "who is logged into what" to make concurrent changes, which has been the historical driver for locking.